 Many investment banks that make loans for microgrid development and private equity investors in microgrid development prefer the use of ROA.
 Also, numerous regulatory commissions have endorsed ROA as a superior means of efficiently investing in and operating microgrids.
 Though more complex than traditional DCF calculations, ROA has proven to be significantly more accurate at accounting for the decision flexibility contained within a microgrid.

-ROA solves for an optimal portfolio of: 1) microgrid operating decisions (i.e. for retail electric power source, back-up electric power source, heating and cooling source, fuel type, and interconnection/control platform); and 2) microgrid investment decisions (i.e. dispatching generators downstream for microgrid electric power and upstream wholesale power exports and dispatching boilers and chillers or CHP for microgrid heating and cooling).
+Real Options Analysis solves for an optimal portfolio of: 1) microgrid operating decisions (i.e. for retail electric power source, back-up electric power source, heating/cooling source, fuel type, and interconnection/control platform); and 2) microgrid investment decisions (i.e. dispatching generators downstream for microgrid electric power and upstream wholesale power exports and dispatching boilers and chillers or CHP for microgrid heating/cooling).
 The solution encompasses and simplifies the complexity of the investment and operating decisions simultaneously impacting one another and of intra- and interrelated decisions (i.e. intra in that a decision in one time impacts the same decision at a later time; inter in that one decision may impact another decision in the portfolio).

-ROA solves for an optimal portfolio of decisions based on the probability of each decision at each point in time.
-Also, objective decision making can be made subjective by weighing probabilities account for known decision biases observed in the market place (e.g. when deciding on whether to invest in on-site power, microgrid customers tend to under-weigh the probability of incurring costs due to a utility power outage).
+Real Options Analysis solves for an optimal portfolio of decisions based on the probability of each decision at each point in time.
+Also, objective decision making can be made subjective by weighing probabilities and accounting for known decision biases observed in the market place (e.g. when deciding on whether to invest in on-site power, microgrid customers tend to under-weigh the probability of incurring costs due to a utility power outage).

-Using simulations from game theory, ROA can include a portfolio of decisions for utility managers and shareholders and solve for microgrid investment and operating decisions that result in no financial regrets for non-microgrid utility rate payers and/or utility shareholders.
+Using simulations from game theory, Real Options Analysis can include a portfolio of decisions for utility managers and shareholders and solve for microgrid investment and operating decisions that result in no financial regrets for non-microgrid utility rate payers and/or utility shareholders.

 Pareto Energy’s brain trust of financial planners, engineers and attorneys has created a microgrid platform called GridLink.
 GridLink consists of (1) a legal framework for consumer self-organization and self-management of microgrids, (2) power electronics for affordable, safe and reliable interconnection with the utility grid, and (3) decision support software to optimize microgrid investments and operations.
 Unlike other microgrid business models that invite utility opposition, GridLink ensures an equitable sharing of microgrid benefits between microgrid users and utility rate payers and shareholders.